Rotational falls

-What is a rotational fall
+Description

 Falls of the rider from the horse are common and can occur at any point in time, from training to the middle of a competition.
 Horse riding is described as a "hazardous pastime", with a high level of injuries and in some cases, death.
 One large contributor to these fatality statistics is that of a rotational fall.
 "Between May 1997 and September 2007 25 rider deaths occurred around the world in the sport of Eventing", 18 of these fatalities resulting from rotational falls.

 A rotational fall is defined as when the "horse forward somersaults in the air before landing on its back."
 This often occurs as a result of the horse hitting the fence with its front legs while jumping.
 The likelihood of a fall can be increased by a variety of factors, including the condition of the ground, the experience of the rider, the experience of the horse, the type of jump, the undertaking of the course prior to the fall, and the position on the scoreboard.